kglw-dot-net/phase1/songs/fishing-for-fishies.md

 > I don't want to be fishing for fish.
 I just want to let them freely swim.
 > I don't want to be fishing for fish.
 I just want to let them freely swim.
 >
-> Oh your hearts a hook.
+> Oh your heart's a hook.
 Ego tied in knots; baiting fate.
 > Don't do it; You ain't a god.
-Don't hunt salmon, carp or cod.
+Don't hurt salmon, carp or cod.
 >
 > Fishing for fishies don't make them feel happy or me neither.
 I feel so sorry for fishies.
 > Don't matter to kiss and put back.
 Poor fishies should be free.